brambrulant/figmaIconToReact/README.md

 - Find the personal access tokens section.
 - Click Create new token.
 - A token will be generated.
 This will be your only chance to copy the token, so make sure you keep a copy of this in a secure place.

-Paste this code in the personalAccessToken variable
+- Paste this code in the personalAccessToken variable

-Clone this project and cd into it. execute: node figma.js {figma node url}
+execute: node figma.js {figma node url}

 example of figma node url: https://www.figma.com/file/1/Illustrations\?node-id\=2